1j01/skele2d/README.md

 I wouldn't recommend using this yet!

-Right now the [module](https://www.npmjs.com/package/skele2d) is published as CoffeeScript source files and you have to include other stuff like Material UI, and setup Webpack with CoffeeScript support as seen in [`example/index.html`](example/index.html) and [`example/webpack.config.js`](example/webpack.config.js)
+Right now you have to include Material UI and whatnot in addition to the [module](https://www.npmjs.com/package/skele2d), as seen in [`example/index.html`](example/index.html), and you might need Webpack as seen in [`example/webpack.config.js`](example/webpack.config.js)

 ## Roadmap